Every year as the 4th of July approaches my thoughts turn to my oldest son. I remember his “first” Fourth of July just scant days before his arrival.

 What to do?
 Opting for medication I spent 72 horrible hours on IV medications to stop the labor.
 When I was finally released, I was required to take a prescription every three hours.
 Every two days I was monitored with doctor’s visits and ultrasounds.
 The whole family breathed a sigh of relief as each day passed brought me that much closer to my delivery date.
 Each test also showed a healthy and growing baby boy.

-It’s Independence Day in more than one way for me.
+As the 4th of July arrives it is Independence Day in more than one way for me.
 I have been taken off the medication.
 The baby looks healthy and I’m advised that “If you go into labor after today you can complete the delivery.”
 While I still have to take it easy, no more bed rest in a hot, hot house (we had window unit air conditioners) is required and I know that within just a short period of time that my son will arrive.

 I sit on a blanket, underneath a tree in my neighborhood park.
 My hand is resting on my belly; after all it’s so big where else would I put it?
 The fireworks are exploding all around me with the spectacular colors of red, blue, green, gold and purple.
 The child within me moves and I count my blessings.